-To get an estimate of fair market value, ask an Coldwell Banker Residential Brokerage sales associate for a Competitive Market Analysis (CMA) of your house.
+To get an estimate of fair market value, ask a sales associate affiliated with Coldwell Banker Residential Brokerage for a Competitive Market Analysis (CMA) of your house.
 This service is free of any charge, without obligation.
 The analysis will give you a realistic figure, based on the most salient points of the local real estate market.
 It should provide information about recent sales of similar homes, including how much they sold for and how long it took.

 Who can help me determine the right asking price?

-Real estate sales agents suggest asking prices based on a wide array of information you may not have at your disposal, including recent listing and selling prices of houses in your neighborhood.
+Independent sales associates suggest asking prices based on a wide array of information you may not have at your disposal, including recent listing and selling prices of houses in your neighborhood.
 If you're not completely confident in their suggestions, you may want to order an appraisal.

 Third-party views will help you start thinking of your house as a commodity, with positive and negative selling points.
 Someone else -- a neighbor, friend or relative -- may point out advantages or disadvantages about your house that you hadn't thought about.
 You should decide on a price that you feel is competitive and consistent with what other houses in your area have sold for.